Master of Architecture

 It is a NAAB accredited program, fulfilling the professional degree requirements leading to architectural licensing and registration designed for students with bachelor’s degrees in any area of studies.

-3.5-Year Track
+3.5-Year Curriculum

-The 3.5-year track is structured for students with minimal or no previous architectural education.
+The 3.5-year curriculum is structured for students with minimal or no previous architectural education.
 The seven-semester curriculum begins with a rigorous summer introductory term, followed by four semesters of core instruction.
 The final two semesters are primarily elective options, encouraging students to develop customized educational experiences through our rich course offerings.

 Dual Degree Options